 capturing template : 2 µl

-Phusion High Hot start DNA polymerase (2 u/µl): 0.25 µl
+Phusion High Hot Start DNA polymerase (2 u/µl): 0.25 µl.

-Incubate at 98 ˚C for 1 min and 60 ˚C for 2 min.
+The mixture was incubated at 98 ˚C for 1 min and 60 ˚C for 2 min.

-After finishing above incubation, 100 µl PB buffer from MinElute PCR purification kit (Qiagen) was immediately added to the PCR reaction solution.
+After finishing the above incubation, 100 µl PB buffer from the MinElute PCR purification kit (Qiagen) was immediately added to the PCR reaction solution.

-Mixture was transferred to MinElute column (Qiagen) and centrifuged at 13000 rpm for 1 min.
-Add 750 µl PE buffer from the same kit to the column and centrifuged again.
-Discard the solution and centrifuge the column without adding buffer for drying.
-Transfer the column to a new tube and add 15 µl TE buffer to the column.
-Centrifuge it for collecting purified DNA after incubation for 1 min.
+The mixture was transferred to a MinElute column (Qiagen) and centrifuged at 13,000 rpm for 1 min.
+From the same kit, 750 µl PE buffer was added, and the column was centrifuged again.
+The solution was discarded and the column was centrifuged without adding a buffer for drying.
+The column was transferred to a new tube to which 15 µl TE buffer was added.
+The tube was centrifuged to collect the purified DNA after incubation for 1 min.

-To the collected purified DNA solution, add 15 µl 2x B&W buffer and 30 µl streptavidin-coated magnetic beads (Dynabeads M270) suspension.
+To the collected purified DNA solution, 15 µl 2x B&W buffer and 30 µl streptavidin-coated magnetic bead (Dynabeads M270) suspension were added.

-Incubate the tube at room temperature for 20 min and at 70 ˚C for 10 min.
+The tube was incubated at room temperature for 20 min and at 70 ˚C for 10 min.

-Tube was placed on the magnetic stand and remove supernatant.
-Immediately, beads were resuspended in 70 ˚C 1x B&W buffer and remove supernatant after placing it on the magnetic stand again.
-Repeat this beads washing steps twice.
-Then, washing buffer was replaced to 70 ˚C TE buffer and repeat beads washing twice.
+The tube was placed on the magnetic stand, and the supernatant was removed.
+Immediately, the beads were resuspended in 1x B&W buffer at 70 ˚C, and the supernatant was removed after placing the tube on a magnetic stand.
+The washing step was repeated twice.
+Then, the washing buffer was replaced with TE buffer at 70 ˚C, and the beads were washed twice.

-For amplifying captured DNA on the beads, prepare PCR mixture as follows;
+To amplify the captured DNA on the beads, a PCR mixture was prepared as follows:

 5x Phusion HF buffer : 4 µl